spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 [block:html]
 {
-  "html": "<button class="collapsible">Build-out workers - what does it mean?</button>\n<div>\n\n\nYou prepare both your server-workers and client-workers for upload to the cloud by building their assemblies from the code in their `.uproject` files.
+  "html": "<button class=\"collapsible\">Build-out workers - what does it mean?</button>\n<div>\n\n\nYou prepare both your server-workers and client-workers for upload to the cloud by building their assemblies from the code in their `.uproject` files.
 We call this “building workers”, and the resulting worker assemblies "built-out workers".\n</div>"
 }
 [/block]